Digital Syllabus Design

 Creating a Syllabus Overview Video

 If you are teaching a hybrid or fully online course, consider creating a narrated video overview of your course syllabus.
 These videos are easy to create, and allow your students to pause, rewind, and skip forward as needed.
-Keep the syllabus video as short as possible in order to best keep your students' attention (10-15 minutes is ideal).
-Consider creating an additional video in which you provide a high-level overview of your course site (i.e. Blackboard).
+Keep the syllabus video as short as possible in order to best keep your students' attention (some research demonstrates that 8 minutes is the ideal sweet spot).
+Consider creating an additional video in which you provide a high-level overview of your course site.

-Contact the Teaching & Technology Center to learn more about the development of a syllabus overview video using these free tools:
+Contact the Teaching & Technology Center to learn more about the development of a syllabus overview video using Screencast-O-Matic

 The Course Schedule